 ARGUMENTATIVE ESSAY EXAMPLES

-SAMPLE ONE: Is Buddhism better than Christianity?
+Argumentative Essay: Is Buddhism better than Christianity?

 Buddhism is one of the religious practices which mainly focus on the life and the teaching of Gautama Buddha.
 On the other hand, Christianity is also a spiritual practice that focuses on the life and teachings of Jesus Christ (King, 2016).
 Buddhism does not believe in a supreme creator such as God, unlike Christianity which is monotheistic and involves the belief that the Creator of the world is God or Jesus Christ the Son of God (Harding, 2018).
 From this viewpoint, the primary objective of this is to indicate whether Buddhism is better than Christianity doctrines.
 From my viewpoint, I will support that Buddhism is better than Christianity.